Skip to main content

 Technical Analysis

-CVE-2025-25253 is a vulnerability rooted in improper validation of certificates when there is a host mismatch in Fortinet's FortiProxy and FortiOS ZTNA proxy components, as well as FortiPAM version 1.4.1.
-The flaw is categorized under CWE-297, indicating that the software fails to properly verify that the certificate presented by a server matches the expected hostname.
-This weakness enables an unauthenticated attacker who can position themselves as a man-in-the-middle (MitM) on the network to intercept, read, and modify traffic between clients and the ZTNA proxy.
-The affected Fortinet products include FortiProxy versions 7.6.1 and below, 7.4.8 and below, 7.2 all versions, 7.0 all versions, and FortiOS versions 7.6.2 and below, 7.4.8 and below, 7.2 all versions, and 7.0 all versions, specifically the ZTNA proxy functionality.
+CVE-2025-25253 is an information disclosure and potential tampering vulnerability rooted in improper validation of certificates when there is a host mismatch in Fortinet's FortiProxy and FortiOS ZTNA proxy components, as well as FortiPAM version 1.4.1.
+The flaw is classified under CWE-297, indicating a failure to properly validate the identity of the server certificate against the expected hostname.
+This weakness allows an unauthenticated attacker who can position themselves as a man-in-the-middle on the network path between clients and the ZTNA proxy to intercept, read, and modify sensitive communications.
+The affected Fortinet products include FortiProxy versions 7.6.1 and below, 7.4.8 and below, 7.2 all versions, 7.0 all versions, and FortiOS versions 7.6.2 and below, 7.4.8 and below, 7.2 all versions, 7.0 all versions.
 FortiPAM version 1.4.1 is also impacted.
-The vulnerability does not require authentication or user interaction but does require the attacker to have network access to intercept traffic.
-The CVSS v3.1 base score is 6.8, reflecting medium severity, with high impact on confidentiality, integrity, and availability, but with higher attack complexity and network access requirements.
-No public exploits have been reported yet, but the potential for interception and tampering of sensitive communications in Zero Trust Network Access environments poses a significant risk.
+The vulnerability has a CVSS v3.1 base score of 6.8, reflecting medium severity, with attack vector as adjacent network, high attack complexity, no privileges or user interaction required, and impacts to confidentiality, integrity, and availability.
+The vulnerability enables attackers to bypass the security guarantees of TLS connections by exploiting the certificate validation flaw, potentially leading to credential theft, session hijacking, or injection of malicious content.
+No public exploits have been reported yet, but the presence of this vulnerability in widely deployed Fortinet security products makes it a significant concern for organizations relying on Fortinet's ZTNA and PAM solutions for secure access and privileged account management.

 Potential Impact